Did no one get the memo re: wearing white?

 The NES was short on tennis sims, that’s an understatement.
-So Super Tennis was an obvious launch title for this genre on the SNES although there’s not much super about it.
-The presentation looks pretty good and the development team clearly want you to know that they’ve been perfecting the panoramic zoom in, zoom out technique (to reveal the full court).
+Super Tennis was an obvious launch title for the SNES, although there’s not much super about it.
+The presentation looks pretty good and the development team clearly want you to know they’ve been perfecting the panoramic zoom in, zoom out technique.
 It’s colourful and Nintendo rejoice in the SNES’s larger palette.
 Then it all starts to go a bit wrong.

 PLEASE GOD NO!!!